-The City and County of Grande Prairie are updating their Intermunicipal Development Plan.
+The City is updating its Intermunicipal Development Plan with the County of Grande Prairie.
 The IDP is a statutory plan that outlines development policies for the areas around the municipalities' shared boundary.
 The current IDP was adopted in 2010, and this review, initiated in 2019, is necessary to ensure that the Plan remains current and relevant.